BLapierreCBT/GearHeart/README.md

 ---Who is invited to the team?---

-A quick vote is required for any additional members to the team.
+A quick vote is required for any additional members to the team(after the initial few).
 They must be enthusiastic about coding, or have a unique skill related to the overall mission of this project.

 ---End notes---

 These notes will change as our goal becomes clearer.
 Some people may come and go but will leave their mark on this project.
-I inspired people to push themselves to look back on this and say "ya that was cool when WE did that".
+I inspire people to push themselves to look back on this and say "ya that was cool when WE did that".

 WE is the important word.